HughG/holygradle-plugins/developer-readme.md

 >
 >     java.nio.file.FileSystemException: <filename>: A required privilege is not held by the client
 >
+> If this error occurs even though you are running in an admin command prompt, it may be because your build is re-using
+> a compatible Gradle daemon which was started from a non-admin process.
+Please run `gradlew --stop` then try again.
+>
 > We may remove symlink support, and hence this test, once directory junction creation has been fully tested.

 Run tests with `gradlew test` for unit tests, and `gradlew integTest` for integration tests.
 These use JUnit, so you can do the